RandomGgames/Deepslate-Stonecutter/README.md

 # Deepslate Stonecutter Data Pack
-Allows normal deepslate to be turned to cobbled deepslate in a stonecutter
+Allows normal deepslate to be used in a stonecutter